 The Real Cost of a Failed ERP Project

 How much does a failed ERP implementation actually cost?
 More than the software.
-More than the implementation fees.
-And in most cases, far more than the upfront audit that would have prevented it.
+Here are the real numbers from a real project — and how an upfront audit would have prevented it.

 The Project Nobody Talks About